Globalization indices showing how countries participate in global interactions

 - The bank has broken new ground in that there are no comparable financial institutions in emerging markets with such high credit quality and without any highly rated non-borrowing members as shareholders.

-- The New Development Bank obtained a AAA international credit rating from Japan Credit Rating Agency in August 2019, and a AA+ rating in 2018 from Standard & Poor and Fitch respectively.
+- The New Development Bank obtained a AAA international credit rating from Japan Credit Rating Agency in August 2019, and an AA+ rating in 2018 from Standard & Poor and Fitch respectively.

 - Within their first year from the start of their work, the Board of the Bank approved the first set of projects with a total commitment of $911 million, one project in each of their five member countries, ensuring growth within their communities.

-- The NDB have contributed greatly to the green and renewable energy their countries are benefiting from due to their policy of focusing on green energy and sustainable infrastructure.
+- The NDB has contributed greatly to the green and renewable energy their countries are benefiting from due to their policy of focusing on green energy and sustainable infrastructure.